alephnode/alephnode/src/pages/04-react-brutalist-ui/index.md

 export { LAYOUTS }
 ```

 Finally, I'll define a few global typography choices in a dedicated module.
-Brutalist design tends to favor system defaults and courier, so I'll create variables for those.
+Brutalist design tends to favor system defaults and Courier, so I'll create variables for those.

 _./src/theming/type.js:_